HosamAboabla/Autosar_SecOC/source/Code_Style.md

 `<Ma>_<Tn>_Type` <br/>
 Where `<Ma>` is the Module abbreviation ([SWS_BSW_00101]) and `<Tn>` is the Type name, which shall be written in camel case `(SRS_BSW_00305)`
-> No enoughe evidence on this one, depended on enumeratione example in Pg.38, file: SWS_BSWGeneral
+> No enoughe evidence on this one.
+Depended on enumeratione example in Pg.38, file: SWS_BSWGeneral
 ## Example for enumeration
 ```C
 typedef enum